What Is a Residential Treatment Center?

-Residential treatment programs provide live-in treatment for addiction and mental health disorders.
+Residential treatment centers provide live-in treatment for addiction and mental health disorders.

 These treatment programs are also sometimes referred to as inpatient treatment programs.
-There are numerous residential treatment programs that specialize in specific issues, including:
+There are numerous residential treatment centers that specialize in specific issues, including:

 - Drug or alcohol abuse.

 Some residential centers will treat more than one issue at a time.
 For example, at Laguna Treatment Hospital, we accept individuals suffering from substance use disorders and co-occurring disorders, such as depression or PTSD, into our inpatient facility so that they may receive integrated care.

 Difference between Inpatient and Residential Treatment Programs

 Frequently, these terms are used interchangeably, but inpatient treatment generally reflects a higher level of care than residential.
 Often, someone in an inpatient program will receive more medically intensive treatment and 24/7 medical monitoring.

 The goal of inpatient treatment is to stabilize acute symptoms, develop a treatment plan, and ideally get the individual into a long-term residential program.
 Inpatient treatment is a good choice for individuals who are not yet medically stable enough to be in a less intensive residential environment.
 Residential treatment often denotes a long-term stay whereas inpatient may be a shorter-term intervention.